Back to Blog

 "

 "Complexity is the enemy of execution.
-We have removed the complexity, so all that is left is pure execution."
+We have surgically removed the complexity, so all that is left is pure execution.
+When your architecture is elegantly simple, your team can become profoundly productive."

 "

-We rebuilt their core functional loop using a modern, serverless stack.
+We undertook an architectural transformation, rebuilding their core transactional loop using a modern, event-driven serverless stack.
+The results were immediate and dramatic.

 The Result